 Adlib’s Busy Summer with Outline NEWTON

-Merseyside-based Adlib Audio handled an extraordinarily busy festival programme through the long, hot summer of 2018.
+Merseyside-based Adlib handled an extraordinarily busy festival programme through the long, hot summer of 2018.
 As early-adopters of Outline’s remarkable new processor, the variety and sheer volume of their workload provided an ideal platform to road-test their new NEWTON units – and road-test them they surely did.

 Adlib’s Senior Engineer Ian Nelson takes up the story…